top of page

 Buyers need to trust the numbers before they’ll write a cheque.
 Financial due diligence is typically the first and most scrutinized step in the process.

-• Prepare monthly financials (P&L, balance sheet, cash flow)
+• Prepare monthly financials, including P&L, balance sheet, and cash flow statements.

 Tip: If your numbers are messy, consider delaying the sale until they’re cleaned up.

-Buyers want to know the business can operate without you.
-The more you’ve built systems and a self-sufficient team, the more valuable and scalable your business appears.
+Buyers want to know that the business can operate without you.
+A well-documented system with a self-sufficient team boosts the perceived value and scalability of your business.

 a screen with a busy video call in progress

-• Identify and lock in key personnel with retention plans
+• Identify and retain key personnel with retention plans.

-• Review your tech stack, are your systems secure, scalable, and current?
+• Review your technology stack.
+Ensure your systems are secure, scalable, and current.

 Legal red flags can kill a deal late in the game.
 Cleaning up loose ends now avoids panic during diligence.